SEBRP/glua_style_guidelines/README.md

 The official SEBRP Glua styling guidelines as used on most of our repositories and other work.

-This if forked from CFC Servers (https://github.com/CFC-Servers) but edited because we want some things slightly different.
+This is forked from CFC Servers (https://github.com/CFC-Servers) but edited because we want some things slightly different.

 # Glossary